 Rewards Details: When you are approved for this card, you are eligible for special financing options and monthly deals and offers.
 Plus, it’s possible to get even more benefits when you pair this card with the Shop Your Way loyalty program.

-Other Details: You can use this card in store or online at Sears or Kmart or any of the other places in the Sears Holding Company family of stores.
+Other Details: You can use this card in store or online at Sears or any of the other places in the Sears Holding Company family of stores.

 Annual Fee: None

 APR: Variable 27.49%